ESPS2

 - Blinding

-- Patients, investigators, and steering/monitoring committees were blinded to treatment assignment until study completion
+- Patients, investigators, and steering/monitoring committees were blinded to treatment assignment until the code was broken in August 1995

 - Sample Size